adonisdario/chopsticks-game/README.md

 # chopsticks-game

-A Java game using JavaFX
+The Chopsticks Game made in Java using JavaFX